How This Awards Show Got Jokes About #MeToo Right

-"Last year, everyone who is famous died," began Mulaney.
+"Last year, everyone who is famous died," began Mulvaney.
 "This year, everyone who is famous wishes they were dead."

 Advertisement

-But why stop there, asked Kroll and Mulaney?
+But why stop there, asked Kroll and Mulvaney?
 They decided to come right out and name some names.

-Mulaney shared a true story about meeting disgraced Hollywood producer Harvey Weinstein.
+Mulvaney shared a true story about meeting disgraced Hollywood producer Harvey Weinstein.
 At the meeting, Weinstein complained about working in television, telling Mulvaney that his tombstone won't read 'Pulp Fiction,' it will read 'Project Runway.'"
-"You don't have to worry about that Harvey," said Mulaney.
+"You don't have to worry about that Harvey," said Mulvaney.
 "Your tombstone will read 'double XL unmarked grave.'"

 Kroll followed up with an anecdote working with disgraced director Brett Ratner, who apparently was "always scratching his balls."
 After a particularly, uh, thorough scrotum-scratch session, Ratner proceeded to walk over to a table and touch several doughnuts with his bare hands.
 "I thought, 'if this is how the guy treats doughnuts!'" said Kroll.